Geoff Green (Dip Couns&Psy, BSc) MBACP registered - Dartington, Totnes, Exeter

 Training, qualifications & experience

-I qualified from a BACP accredited and strongly Person-Centred Counselling and Psychotherapy training at Warwick University in 2005, a course that stimulated a great deal of soul searching, and ultimately more of a willingness to relax and be an imperfect human being.
-Sometimes, at least!
+I qualified from a BACP accredited Person-Centred Counselling and Psychotherapy training at Warwick University in 2005, a course that stimulated a great deal of soul searching and growth.
+I am committed to ongoing training and personal development.
+Regular supervision also supports and develops my work.

-I've seen varied private clients, worked in a University and a Sixth Form college counselling service, and done work for Age Concern, Terence Higgins Trust, and a domestic violence project.
+I've seen varied private clients, been part of a University and a Sixth Form college counselling service, as well as counselling for Age Concern, Terence Higgins Trust, and a domestic violence project.
 I've also worked extensively in care homes and with people with disabilities.

 Areas of counselling I deal with

 My standard fee is £40 (Dartington), £45 (Totnes), £50 (Exeter) for a 1hr session, with some flexibility for financial difficulties – see the fees page on my website.